 Therefore, heuristics such as eliminating all candidates fulfilling a specific criterion (for example, a career gap) might be highly suboptimal.
 It might prevent you from spotting a real gem in the job market – someone with top skills, an entrepreneurial mind, and a truly unique professional story!

 Furthermore, a career gap can increase motivation to work and prove oneself after a long break.
 If you, as an employer, give a candidate with a career gap a chance, they might become some of your most loyal and determined employees.

 Lastly, let’s talk about statistics once again.
 According to a global survey of 22,995 workers and 4,017 hiring managers conducted by Censuswide on behalf of LinkedIn (January 2022), the majority of professionals active today took a break at least once in their careers.
 Moreover, A recent report by ManpowerGroup reveals that 84% of Millennials plan significant career breaks for the future.

 Career breaks are the new norm.
-So, if you are looking at a CV without any breaks, what is a chance that it is an honest CV – versus a bleached version of someone’s story?
-Perhaps, it is good to go with honesty in the first place?
+So, if you are looking at a CV without any breaks, what is the chance that it is an honest CV – versus a bleached version of someone’s story?
+Perhaps, it is good to go with honesty in the first place.